Leisure 17

 Leisure 17 is one of a series of cruisers manufactured by the British boatbuilder Cobramold Ltd. until the company went into liquidation in 1980, the moulds were then taken over by Brinecraft Ltd. The boat is capable of offshore sailing.

 History

 The Leisure 17 was built between 1967 and 1996.
-A total of between 3000 to 4500 units were built, the exact numbers are not known due to the company records being lost in a fire in 1990.
+A total of between 3000 and 4500 units were built, the exact numbers are not known due to the company records being lost in a fire in 1990.

 Designed to be a family cruiser, the hull is made from Glass-reinforced plastic and came in two designs: a double-keel version and a fin-keel version.
 The keels of both versions are made from cast iron.
-Since the double-keel version has a quite low draft (0,65 cm), it is popular in tidal waters.
+Since the double-keel version has a quite low draft (0,65 m), it is popular in tidal waters.

 Later, the Leisure 17 SL came in a new shape, designed by Brian Meerloo.
 This used the same hull but had a redesigned upper deck, giving a larger cabin.